Xelezard/btel/README.md

 cargo install --git https://github.com/xelezard/btel.git
 ```
 ## Usage
-When opening Btel you see two fields the "New File" and the "Mode" block.
+When opening Btel you see two fields the "New File" and the "Command" block.

-Currently, you are in "Mode" mode.
+Currently, you are in "Command" mode.

-Type a mode abreviation into the mode field to enter that mode.
+Type a command into "Command" field to execute it.
+(Command explanation below)

-To go back to "Mode" mode use the esc key except the mode that your currently in states otherwise
+Use the "edit" command to go into edit mode.

+### Commands
+Note: commands used only to switch modes aren't listed here

+Note: each Command may have a shorter version

+#### Open
+"open" or "o"

+Used to open a file replacing the current one

+> open file.txt

+#### Save
+"save" or "s"

+Used to save the file

+If no file was supplied and the file name is known, the file will be saved to the same location

+> save file.txt

+or if the file has previously been saved

+> save

+#### Command
+"command" or "c"

+Used to execute a shell command **temporarily** replacing the text field

+> command echo Hello World

 ### Modes
+Each mode has a command to switch to the corresponding mode

-> Mode Name -- Mode abreviation
+> Mode Name -- Command
 >
 > Mode usage

-#### Mode mode
-Enter a mode abreviation and press enter to switch to that mode.

-Press escape to clear the input field.

 #### Edit mode -- 'e' or 'edit'
 In this mode you can write to the file.